-And the worst part was that, as much as she wanted to, my mother was powerless to escape the situation because she had no job or money and was completely subdued emotionally by my overbearing father.
 So, I grew up seeing a very strong dichotomy between my father – strong, violent, and having no respect for the family at all, and my mother – poor, powerless, and lacking her own agency.

 As a teenager, I wasn’t much happier than I was as a child.
 I didn’t smile very often.
 I wasn’t living the kind of fun and carefree life that teenagers are supposed to have.
 I know that things could have been much worse than they were for me, but at that time, I didn’t think much about the world outside my life.
 All I could see was that I was stuck with my family, my poor situation at home, and my own issues.

 After a while, these problems began to express themselves in me as my own form of alcoholism, like my father before me.
 Almost every time I went out with friends, I ended up drinking more than I could handle.
 My problem with alcohol got so bad that it put me into a coma on three separate occasions.
 I knew deep down that I was abusing myself in this way because I still wasn’t happy.
 Alcohol was my easiest escape from the situation.
 It allowed me to temporarily forget about everything.
 Of course, that didn’t help.
 It only made things worse for me because I still had to deal with the reality of my life.